HANDS ACROSS THE SEA

 MR WADHURST: Thank you very much.

-WALTERS goes out.
 The WADHURSTS look around the room.

 MRS WADHURST: It's a very nice flat.